 It was when my focus and energy were on other things that were fulfilling and gratifying that I had less time to pay attention to dieting because I was filling myself up in other ways and I didn’t need food to do that.

-So this is why I don’t give out diets and meal plans to my clients.
+So this is why I don’t offer trendy diets and meal plans to my clients.
 Because what I really want the most for you is a life that is full-filled.
 What brings me pure joy is seeing a woman who is living a life she loves.
 It literally brings me tears of joy.

 So what does it really mean to “Get Your Life Back”?